 After finishing Durango to Denver (minus my little 6 miles to Georgia Pass), I decided to complete the Collegiate West option as well.
 I had already covered the first segment of CT West from other hikes and pacing Alan at the Leadville 100, which takes you over Hope Pass.
 I really enjoyed some great runs/hikes over these sections.
 I had been told many times by the thru-hikers how beautiful CT West was, and they were right!
 However, I must admit that CT East is beautiful as well.

 |A little snow left from an early September storm on CT West (and wildfire haze).|

 There's something special about these long trails.
 I was familiar with the sense of community surrounding the Appalachian Trail, but I was pleasantly surprised to see this on the CT as well.
 From hiker-friendly towns to "trail magic", I got to experience it all.
-I was also happy to meet so many thru-hikers, especially "Mountain Goat" and "Swivel Head", that I had shared miles with weeks earlier in their adventure, and saw again as they were nearing Durango and the end of their journey when I was headed NOBO.
+I was also happy to meet so many thru-hikers, especially the SOBOs I shared miles with weeks earlier in their adventure, and saw again as they were nearing Durango and the end of their journey when I was headed NOBO.

 Thanks for reading!